ZacharieTFR/TicTacToe-React/README.md

 ## Tic-Tac-Toe app

-This app was developped to understand React and its syntax.
+This app was developed to understand React and its syntax.

 ## How to run